 Self-Described “Type-A” Personality

-“I hated Dr. Dabney at first because everything she said was a criticism… She kept saying, “‘I’m not yelling at you, but I have to tell you these things.’”
+“I hated Dr. Dabney at first because it seemed like everything she said was a criticism… She kept saying, “‘I’m not yelling at you, but I have to tell you these things.’”
 It took him years to accept her insights as observations, rather than personal attacks.
-“Literally,” he explains, “you have to crawl out of an emotional hole.”
-Deep down, he knew to keep going to keep working on letting go of control.
+“Literally,” he explained, “you have to crawl out of an emotional hole.”
+Deep down, he knew he had to keep showing up and working on letting go of control.

 Are you struggling with letting go of control or anxiety?
 If so, we can help you!
 Schedule a call today or call 757-340-8800 for a free 15-minute consultation.